 How could I be effectively trained in lasers in two weeks?

-National Laser Institute offers the most comprehensive laser training in the country.
+National Laser Institute offers the most Comprehensive Laser Bootcamp training in the country.
 With up to 128 hours of education, you will receive a solid foundation on how to safely and effectively operate a laser.

-Will someone become an “expert” and be as skilled as a 3-year operator in the field after two weeks?
+Will someone become an “expert” and be as skilled as a three year operator in the field after two weeks?